 Recognizing oncoming death is important because our commitment is to prevent suffering from illness that cannot be curred.
 Needless to say, it is emotionally painful to end a feline's life when it still wants to be held, is not at the moment of imminent death, purrs when touched, and looks as if it knows you are the only hope to survive.
 For felines that are too weak and sick, it is believed that allowing them to suffer further is morally wrong.

 Nearly every death in our shelter is a result of these viruses.
-Our other euthanasias, although few in number, include felines testing positive for Feline Leukemia Virus or Feline Immunodeficiency Virus, adults that refuse to eat and develop lipidosis, felines that cannot be handled or are aggressive to other cats or people, and felines with incurable illnesses, and felines with unresolvable behavorial issues.
+Our other euthanasias, although few in number, include felines testing positive for Feline Leukemia Virus or Feline Immunodeficiency Virus, adults that refuse to eat and develop lipidosis, felines that cannot be handled or are aggressive to other cats or people, felines with incurable illnesses, and felines with unresolvable behavorial issues.

 The viruses are "in the cat," passed from mother to offspring.

 Over three thousand cats have crossed our threshold since we formed January 2001.
 Since we try to save every one, we witness a plethora of health problems cats encounter after abandonment that may not be evident to the public at large.
 We have come to accept the theory that the viruses are "in the cat" upon arrival, were passed from mother to offspring, and break out when the feline is under stress.
 Shelters are also impossible to be kept sterile, and cats/kittens can be infected from hard-to-kill viruses in the shelter environment.
 Maternal antibodies are found in kittens up to 4 months of age and reflect the health and immune status of the mother at birth.
 Further testimoney comes from watching all kittens of one litter die within two days of one another after the onset of illness.
 Other litters never become symptomatic and maintain good health throughout, despite interaction with other kittens that die.